-Conditional Release provides supervision and case management for youth returning to the community from juvenile correctional facilities on conditional release.
-Juveniles served by this unit are placed in their family homes, detention, resource homes, residential treatment facilities and independent living programs.
+Conditional Release provides supervision and case management for youth returning to the community from the Juvenile Correctional facility on conditional release.
+Juveniles served by this unit are placed in their family homes, resource homes, transitional living program facility and independent living programs.
 The Conditional Release population continues to be a very difficult population to work with, and finding the means to help these clients be successful continues to be a struggle.
 Compared with the general caseloads, the high risk unit experienced success with this population.
 Success rates for the high risk unit returned to a point near the 60% goal, and rates are 100% for the low risk caseload.